 Every person who wishes to pursue a career in nursing should have the opportunity to do so.
 By advancing educational access for a diverse population of students, associate degree nursing education has contributed to a diverse nursing workforce to meet the health care needs of culturally and ethnically diverse populations.
 Likewise, every nurse should be encouraged to pursue, and have access to, seamless academic progression beyond the associate’s degree into baccalaureate, master’s, and doctoral programs.
 The Department of Nursing at New England Tech joins with other nursing organizations in Rhode Island and throughout the nation, to advance opportunities for academic progression within nursing.
 We stand ready to work together to ensure that nurses have the support they need to further their education.

 Higher education for nursing practice is grounded in a sound theoretical and empirical knowledge base.
 The intent of the educational program is to address the needs of diverse learners by encouraging active participation in the learning process.
 Nursing education seeks to empower students as future nurses while instilling an enthusiasm for lifelong critical inquiry, learning, and professional growth.

-The faculty are committed to creating supportive environments that foster adult learning.
+The faculty is committed to creating supportive environments that foster adult learning.
 Students have multiple opportunities to develop the core competencies that characterize a well-educated nurse.
 Students work closely with professors who care about them and provide opportunities for student learning and development as confident lifelong learners.
 The faculty use a variety of evidence-based teaching methods that address adult students’ learning needs.
-Learners assume responsible for their learning and are active participants in the learning process.
+Learners assume responsibility for their learning and are active participants in the learning process.

 - Synthesize theoretical and empirical nursing knowledge and related knowledge from the arts, sciences, and technology essential for professional practice.